Aitana Bonmatí: Senior

 In November 2017, coach Jorge Vilda gave Bonmatí her first senior national team call–up for two 2019 FIFA Women's World Cup qualifying matches.
 She made her debut for Spain's senior national team against Austria, subbing on for Amanda Sampedro in the 53rd minute.

 Bonmatí's first senior international tournament experience came in February 2018 when she was called up to participate in the 2018 Cyprus Cup.
 She made limited appearances throughout the tournament, but with Spain's win in the first-place match against Italy, she earned her first title with Spain's senior team.

-Her first national team goal came a year and a half after her debut in April 2019 during a friendly match against England.

 In May 2019, Bonmatí was named to the Spain's 2019 FIFA Women's World Cup squad.
 She featured in two group stage matches – a win against South Africa and a loss against Germany.
 Spain finished second in Group A and reached the knockout rounds of a Women's World Cup for the first time in their history.
 They were defeated 1–2 in the Round of 16 by eventual tournament winners United States.
 Bonmatí finished the tournament with 58 minutes.

 Later in that year, Bonmatí played in each of Spain's UEFA Women's Euro 2022 qualifying matches, ending the qualification phase with six goals.

 Bonmatí was named in Spain's squad for the 2020 SheBelieves Cup that was held in March 2020.
 She played in two of the three matches as Spain finished second behind hosts United States.

-On 25 November 2021, Bonmatí scored twice in a 12–0 win against Faroe Islands in a 2023 FIFA Women's World Cup qualifying match.
+On 25 November 2021, Bonmatí scored twice in a 12–0 win against Faroe Islands in a 2023 World Cup qualifying match.
 Five days later, she scored two more against Scotland.

+She was among Las 15, a group of players who made themselves unavailable for international selection in September 2022 due to their dissatisfaction with the organisation of the team.
+She described the strike as difficult, due to losing money and sponsors and getting "killed in the press", but knew that things had to change.
+During the 2022–23 season, Bonmatí had meetings with the federation where she received acknowledgement of the grievances and promises for change, leading to her return to the squad ahead of the 2023 World Cup.
+She was one of three of the fifteen striking players who were recalled for the World Cup.

+On 21 July 2023, in Spain's opening match of the World Cup, she scored their second goal in a 3–0 win over Costa Rica.
+On 5 August, Bonmatí scored twice and assisted twice in Spain's 5–1 rout over Switzerland to reach the quarter-finals.
+On 20 August, after Spain's 1–0 win over England in the final, Bonmatí was named the tournament's best player, receiving the Golden Ball during the end-of-tournament awards.

+On 28 February, Bonmatí scored the opening goal in a 2–0 victory against France in the final of the 2023-24 UEFA Women's Nations League in Seville to clinch her and Spain's second international trophy.